perericr/ddgrey/README.txt

 If you wish to send feedback on unparseable spam reports, please add "return_output = true" to the pipe transport for your alises file.

 Configuration directives
 ========================
 Configuration is done in /etc/ddgrey/ddgrey.conf.

-The only variables you usually need changing are peer	hostname of cooperating ddgrey servers (usually on your other MX) service	"exim4" to follow exim4 log files
+The only variables you usually need changing are:

+peer	hostname of cooperating ddgrey servers (usually on your other MX) service	"exim4" to follow exim4 log files